sarda-devesh/macrostrat-xdd/README.md

 ## API Endpoint

-The API endpoint is a Flask server that uses SQLAlchemy to verify the input data and insert it into the macrostrat database.
+The API endpoint is a Flask server that uses SQLAlchemy to verify the input data from both the models and user feedback and insert it into the macrostrat database.
+Specifically, the servers process the unstructured output provided (see `macrostrat_db_insertion/example_requests` for some example data), verifies and sanitizies it and maps it to a structured format so that it can be inserted into the `macrostrat_xdd` schema, as defined in `macrostrat_db_insertion/macrostrat_xdd_schema.sql`.

 The code for the server can be found in the `macrostrat_db_insertion` directory.

-We have provided a conda environment that contains all of the necessary dependencies which you can setup using:
+We have provided a docker container that contains all of the necessary dependencies which you can setup using:
 ```
 $ cd macrostrat_db_insertion
 $ export CURRENT_DIR=`pwd`